Yahoo Life Shopping

 The Dyson Outsize Cordless Stick Vacuum is essentially a jumbo-sized Dyson (hence the title), with the highest vacuum height and longest, widest brush roller, plus the largest cup capacity, of the Dysons we tried.
 It functions similarly to the Dyson V11 (there’s an LCD screen, three modes and a 60-minute run time; the attachments are the same), but the Outsize has an adjustable cleaner head that allows you to toggle between three settings.
 The "-" optimizes performance for hardwood floors and the "+" offers better traction on carpets, a difference that really stood out in our "kitchen sink" and "carpet course" tests.
 Last time we checked, it was only $30 more than the Dyson V11, a worthy splurge for bigger homes and wide, open spaces such as basements.

-The Dyson V15 Detect is slightly heavier and pricier than the Dyson V12 Detect Slim Origin, with the same attachments, neon-emitting fluffy brush, LCD screen and run time.
-As mentioned above, it has a larger dust cup (0.8 liters), a bit more pickup (240 watts) and an adjustable anti-tangle roller brush that can be optimized for hardwood ("-") or thick rug ("+") surfaces, which appeared to make a difference in our traditional "kitchen sink" and "pet passenger" tests.
+The Dyson V15 Detect is slightly heavier and pricier than the Dyson V12 Detect Slim, equipped with the same attachments, run time, LCD screen and neon-emitting fluffy brush, which comes in handy when you want to do a deep cleaning.
+As mentioned above, it has a larger dust cup (0.8 liters), a bit more pickup (240 watts) and an adjustable anti-tangle roller brush that can be optimized for hardwood ("-") or thick rug ("+") surfaces, which appeared to make a difference in our traditional "kitchen sink" and "passenger pet" tests.
 The catch?
-As with most Dyson stick vacuums, you need to continuously press the V15 Detect's power switch to keep it going the whole time.
+As with most Dyson stick vacuums, you need to continuously press the V15 Detect's power switch to keep it going.

 Dyson's gen5Detect model offers the same bells and whistles as the Dyson V15 Detect — a detangling digital cleaner head and fluffy laser cleaner head, attachments and equal dust cup capacity — with slightly more power and a battery life of 70 minutes.
-The digital readouts are a nudge more sophisticated and — unique to all of the Dyson vacuums we tested except one — there’s a Start/Stop button so you can rest your fingers from time to time (though at 7.6 pounds, this stick is on the heavier side).
+The digital readouts are a nudge more sophisticated and — unique to all of the Dyson vacuums we tested except one — there’s a Start/Stop button versus a switch.
+It can be a little awkward to press the top button with one hand in the handle groove, and the vacuum is slightly top-heavy, but the button means you can relax your finger as you move.
+We would have given this best overall from a pure performance standpoint if we didn't consider price as a factor for the category.

 A lineup of cordless stick vacuums from Hoover, Tineco, Shark, Kenmore, Bissell, Homeika and Samsung for Yahoo Life's Best Cordless Stick Vacuum guide.